 Why You Will Love This Italian Pollo Al Limone Recipe

 - Delicious dinner in 30 minutes?
 Yeah, alright!
-Just like our Diet Coke Chicken recipe, this Italian classic comes together in no time!
+Just like our Cream of Mushroom Chicken and Diet Coke Chicken recipe, this Italian classic comes together in no time!

 - You will only need 6 everyday ingredients, and you are likely to have some ingredients (like stock cubes, butter and flour) at home already!